tomrndom/osf-website/src/pages/about/staff/index.md

   subTitle: >-
     The Open Infrastructure community includes over 100,000 individuals across 187 countries and over 600 organizations.
-Developers, users, and the entire ecosystem all contribute to the success of OIF's open source projects and initiatives.
+Developers, users, and the entire ecosystem all contribute to the success of OpenInfra Foundation's open source projects and initiatives.
   title: COMMUNITY ENGAGEMENT AND DEVELOPMENT
 members: